ayushchoudhary-3190/Smartbridge-freelancer-project/replit.md

 ## Overview

 FreelanceConnect is a comprehensive freelancing platform that connects clients with freelancers.
 The application features project posting, freelancer discovery, bidding, messaging, and project management capabilities.
-Built with a modern stack including React, Express.js, TypeScript, and PostgreSQL with Drizzle ORM.
+Built with a modern stack including React, Express.js, JavaScript, and in-memory storage (converted from TypeScript to JavaScript per user request).

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Programming language preference: JavaScript (not TypeScript) for everything.

 ## System Architecture